 Baritone Geoffrey Sirett continues to impress musicians and audiences in debut performances in opera, concert and recital repertoire.
-A native of Kingston, Geoffrey has emerged as one of Canada’s leading young baritones, highly sought-after across the country for a wide range of repertoire.
+A native of Kingston, Ontario, Geoffrey has emerged as one of Canada’s finest young baritones, highly sought-after across the country for a wide range of repertoire.

-Sirett returned to Nova Scotia for a repeat of the hit production – THE BELLS OF BADDECK – during the summer of 2016, followed closely by a Banff workshop of the Toronto Symphony presentation of Weill’s SIEBEN TODSUNDEN scheduled for June of 2017.
-Also on his schedule are Oreste in ELEKTRA and Ping in Edmonton Opera’s TURANDOT, ELIJAH for the Pax Christi Chorale, MESSIAH for the Newfoundland Symphony, and Beethoven’s MISSA SOLEMNIS for the Grand Philharmonic Choir.
+His charisma as an actor and a singer make him an ideal choice for the leading role in the world premiere of OVERCOAT, a musical version of the stage hit presented by Vancouver Opera, Canstage and Tapestry in the winter of 2018.
+He also looks forward to his debut on the Four Seasons Centre stage in the Canadian Opera Company productions of ARABELLA and the role of Captain Corcoran in Edmonton Opera’s H.M.S PINAFORE.
+Sirett returned to Nova Scotia for a repeat of the hit production – THE BELLS OF BADDECK – during the summer of 2016, followed closely by a Banff workshop for the Toronto Symphony’s presentation of Weill’s SEVEN DEADLY SINS scheduled for June of 2017.
+In 2016-2017, he also appeared as Oreste in ELEKTRA and Ping in TURANDOT for Edmonton Opera, ELIJAH for the Pax Christi Chorale, MESSIAH for the Newfoundland Symphony, Beethoven’s MISSA SOLEMNIS for the Grand Philharmonic Choir and an appearance with the Bach Elgar Choir of Hamilton.

-His 2014-15 season included over 70 performances across Canada, highlights of which include John Adam’s THE WOUND DRESSER (Victoria Symphony), Brahms’ REQUIEM (Ottawa Bach Choir), Purcell’s DIDO AND AENEAS (Theatre of Early Music), Handel’s MESSIAH (Winnipeg Symphony) as well as performances with the Talisker Players, Canadian Art Song Project, Orchestra London, Winnipeg Symphony, Victoria Symphony, and Nota Bene Baroque Orchestra.
-Appearances on the opera stage included Opéra de Montréal’s production of Kevin Puts’ SILENT NIGHT, Wolf-Ferrari’s IL SEGRETO DI SUSANNA with Opera5, and the world-premiere of MacDonald/Burry’s THE BELLS OF BADDECK in the summer of 2015
+Geoffrey’s 2014/15 season included over 70 performances across Canada, highlights of which include John Adam’s THE WOUND DRESSER (Victoria Symphony), Brahms’ REQUIEM (Ottawa Bach Choir), Purcell’s DIDO AND AENEAS (Theatre of Early Music), Handel’s MESSIAH (Winnipeg Symphony) as well as performances with the Talisker Players, Canadian Art Song Project, Orchestra London, Winnipeg Symphony, Victoria Symphony, and Nota Bene Baroque Orchestra.
+Appearances on the opera stage included Opéra de Montréal’s production of Kevin Puts’ SILENT NIGHT, Wolf-Ferrari’s IL SEGRETO DI SUSANNA with Opera5, and the world-premiere of MacDonald/Burry’s THE BELLS OF BADDECK.

-Tall and imposing, the Ontario baritone has performed leading roles in DON GIOVANNI, LE NOZZE DI FIGARO, COSI FAN TUTTE, HANSEL AND GRETEL, ORLANDO, CANDIDE, IL MONDO DELLA LUNA, PAGLIACCI, DER KAISER VON ATLANTIS, GIANNI SCHICCHI, ALBERT HERRING, A MIDSUMMER NIGHT’S DREAM, WEST SIDE STORY, and THE GREAT GATSBY.
+The premiere of James Rolfe’s OPEN ROAD, Brian Current’s AIRLINE ICARUS, Pergolesi’s LA SERVA PARDONA, Dean Burry’s THE BROTHERS GRIMM, Bach’s JOHANNES PASSION, Mozart’s KRÖNUNGSMESSE, Stankar in Verdi’s STIFELLIO, Bach’s WEIHNACHTSORATORIUM, and MESSIAH are works he has performed for Soundstreams, Against the Grain, Canadian Opera Company, Ottawa Choral Society and Choeur St. Laurent.
+DON GIOVANNI, LE NOZZE DI FIGARO, COSI FAN TUTTE, HANSEL AND GRETEL, ORLANDO, CANDIDE, IL MONDO DELLA LUNA, PAGLIACCI, DER KAISER VON ATLANTIS, GIANNI SCHICCHI, ALBERT HERRING, A MIDSUMMER NIGHT’S DREAM, WEST SIDE STORY, and THE GREAT GATSBY are operas in which he has been featured.

 |Diesel||WEST SIDE STORY|